-The COVID-19 pandemic remains a significant concern and source of volatility for the global markets along with rising interest rates and the ongoing rise of inflation.
+The COVID-19 pandemic remains a source of volatility for global markets along with rising interest rates and the ongoing rise of inflation.
 Sustained and material volatility in the financial markets has the potential to create market risk to the Company's capital position and profitability.

-A significant portion of AGF's revenue is driven by its total average AUM excluding private alternatives.
+The ongoing conflict between Ukraine and Russia and resulting international sanctions being imposed by many countries, continue as a source of potential significant economic impacts, not only on those with interest or exposures within Russia and Ukraine, but may also affect global market risk and could result in greater volatility and uncertainty globally and across many sectors.
+While there is no current or direct material exposure identified for the Company, the ultimate impacts that could be seen are unknown, and management will continue to monitor these events closely to manage risk to the Company.
+A significant portion of AGF's revenue is driven by its total average AUM excluding private capital.
 These AUM levels are impacted by both net sales and changes in the market.
-In general, for every \$1.0 billion reduction in average AUM excluding private alternatives, management fee revenues, net of trailer fees, would decline by approximately \$7.8 million.
+In general, for every \$1.0 billion reduction in average AUM excluding private capital, management fee revenues, net of trailer fees, would decline by approximately \$7.7 million.